-Function Senior Management Function ("SMF") Allocation (Name) Group Directorships Other Directorships in scope of MIFIDPRU 8.3.1R(2) SMF9 Chair of the Board SMF13 Chair of Nomination Committee Douglas van den Aardweg (Chair) N/A 1 Supervisory SMF10 Chair of the Risk Committee SMF11 Chair of the Audit Committee SMF14 Senior Independent Director Ewa Kerin (Senior INED) N/A N/A Sul SMF12 Chair of the Remuneration Committee Maria Bentley (INED) N/A 3 N/A Hidenobu Shirota (Group NED) 1 N/A N/A Tsutomu Kobayashi (Group NED) 1 N/A Wanagement SMF1 Chief Executive Function SMF3 Executive Director Megan McDonald (CEO) N/A N/A Mana SMF3 Executive Director Shuntaro Nagashima (President, Strategic Business Development) N/A N/A Retired SMF10 Chair of the Risk Committee Melanie Czarra (INED) N/A 1 Reti N/A Shiko Yanagisawa (Group NED) 1 N/A
+Function Senior Management Function ("SMF") Allocation (Name) Group Directorships Other Directorships in scope of MIFIDPRU 8.3.1R(2) انک SMF9 Chair of the Board SMF13 Chair of Nomination Committee SMF12 Chair of the Remuneration Committee (April to October 2024) Maria Bentley (Chair) N/A 2 Supervisory SMF10 Chair of the Risk Committee SMF11 Chair of the Audit Committee SMF14 Senior Independent Director Ewa Kerin (Senior INED) N/A N/A SMF12 Chair of the Remuneration Committee (November 2024 onwards) Jim Gollan (INED) N/A 1 N/A Hidenobu Shirota (Group NED) 1 N/A Management SMF1 Chief Executive Function SMF3 Executive Director Megan McDonald (CEO) N/A N/A Manag SMF3 Executive Director Shuntaro Nagashima (President, Strategic Business Development) N/A N/A

-As at 31st March 2024, the FCA has not granted a modification or waiver of SYSC 4.3A.6R (1) (a) or (b) in order to allow a member of the management body to hold additional directorships.
+As of 31st March 2025, the FCA has not granted a modification or waiver of SYSC 4.3A.6R (1) (a) or (b) in order to allow a member of the management body to hold additional directorships.

-DCME's Chair of the Board, Douglas van den Aardweg, and Tsutomu Kobayashi (Group NED) stepped down from the Board on 31st March 2024 and Maria Bentley was appointed as Chair of the Board and Chair of the Nomination Committee on 1st April 2024.
+Shuntaro Nagashima (President, Strategic Business Development) and Hidenobu Shirota (Group NED) stepped down from the Board on 31st March 2025 and Naoki Suzuki was appointed as Group NED on 1st April 2025.